Community Fact Sheet: Public Charge

 - Some Oregon residents may qualify for free immigration legal services through Equity Corps of Oregon.
 Learn more and seek assistance at https://equitycorps.org/ or by calling 1-888-274-7292.

-- Find help with other legal issues such as housing, custody, divorce, employment, victim’s rights, and more with Oregon Law Help’s directory of nonprofit legal services or the Oregon State Bar’s Lawyer Referral Service.
+- Find information about free food in Oregon at https://foodfinder.oregonfoodbank.org/, or by calling 211.
+Find help with other legal issues such as housing, custody, divorce, employment, victim’s rights, and more with Oregon Law Help’s directory of nonprofit legal services or the Oregon State Bar’s Lawyer Referral Service.